COVID-19: How to share, discover and reuse COVID-19 related data and code

 - Help with choosing a licence is available from our web pages Licensing your data.

 - Creative Commons licences are not suitable for data which contain personal data or commercially sensitive data, or for data which contain third part copyright material where permission for sharing has not been granted.

 - Publicly shared data research data should be accompanied by sufficient documentation to provide the contextual information necessary for others to be able to understand and reuse the data.

 - Examples of data documentation include laboratory notebooks, data dictionaries, code books, and blogs.
 As a minimum you should include a README file.
-See our web page Documenting data for additional information.
+See our web page Data documentation and metadata for additional information.

 Link your data to your publications